-Smart girl that she is, Tracy senses that Dexter is up to something.
+Tracy’s smart.
+She senses that Dexter is up to something.
 It doesn’t take her long to discover that Mike and Liz aren’t family friends at all: they’re reporters from Spy magazine, a rag that prints stories as classy as its name suggests.
-Of course, Tracy demands that Dexter take his associates, and leave the Lord home at once.
+Tracy demands that Dexter take his associates and leave the Lord home at once.
 She will not have her wedding details and photos splashed across the pages of Spy magazine.

 But there’s a complication.

-Though Tracy personally feels her father deserves the unflattering coverage, she also realizes that the person who would suffer most from an article about it is her mother (Mary Nash).
+Though Tracy feels her father deserves the unflattering coverage, she also realizes that the person who would suffer most from an article about it all is her mother (Mary Nash).

-But Tracy also decides to have a little fun, and mess with Mike and Liz along the way.
+Tracy also decides to have some fun messing with Mike and Liz along the way.

-With her little sister Dinah (Virginia Weidler), Tracy puts on her own best impression of how the jaded Mike and Liz think a socialite behaves, flitting about rooms, speaking French, and asking her guests pointless or insulting questions that Tracy then answers herself.
+With her little sister Dinah (Virginia Weidler), Tracy puts on her best impression of how the jaded Mike and Liz think a socialite behaves.
+Tracy flits about rooms, speaks French, and asks her guests pointless and insulting questions that Tracy then answers herself.

-But Mike can see through Tracy’s society girl charade, and Tracy can see through Mike’s tough-guy-reporter exterior, to the sensitive writer beneath the surface.
+Mike can see through Tracy’s society girl charade, and Tracy can see through Mike’s tough-guy-reporter exterior to the sensitive writer beneath the surface.

 Tracy and Mike start to fall for each other.

 So Tracy, about to marry George, now has feelings for Mike.
-Oh, and don’t forget about Dexter, who Tracy realizes she also may still have feelings for, after a confrontation at the swimming pool, where Dexter blames Tracy’s impossibly high standards for the failure of their marriage.
+Tracy also realizes that she may still have feelings for Dexter.
+After a confrontation at the swimming pool, Dexter blames Tracy’s impossibly high standards for the failure of their marriage.
 The exchange leads Tracy to some major self-analysis and introspection.